AP Chemistry FRQ Room

 Medium

-Equilibrium Constant and Gibbs Free Energy
+Gibbs Free Energy and Reaction Spontaneity

-Consider a reaction for which the standard enthalpy change is \(\Delta H^\circ = -100\,kJ/mol\) and
+For a reaction, the standard enthalpy change is $$\Delta H^\circ = -50 \; {\rm kJ/mol}$$ and the sta

 Gibbs Free Energy Calculation for an Endothermic Reaction